 - 13. Check the AFA website (www.flyball.org.au) for web times of the teams that have entered.
 If a team has declared a seedtime on the entry form, check it against the list of times that you have taken from the website.
 If it is a slower time, it must be at least one (1) second slower than the time listed on the website (e.g. website time is 25.45 therefore the team must enter a seedtime of 26.45 or slower).
 Refer Rule 1.4. - 14.
 List the seedtimes from fastest to slowest.
 It is important not to write the names of the teams in at this stage as that can create bias when breaking the teams into racing divisions. - 15.
 Check the Guideline for calculating division splits (Appendix A to this document) and determine proposed division splits as per the guidelines.
 This Guideline is designed to assist both the competition organisers and regional representatives when considering division splits. - 16.
 Now that you have the racing divisions, you need to decide a racing format.
-You should aim for each team to race a minimum of 20 heats up to a maximum of around 30 heats each day of competition.
 The format will depend on the number of teams in each division and the time available for racing.
+Minimum scheduled racing per team is 20 heats for 3 or 5 heat races and 4 races for best-of-5.
+Maximum scheduled is 40 heats for 3 or 5 heat races or 8 races for best-of-5.
+Maximum scheduled number of heats or races shall make allowance for any Champions trophy formats or run-offs.
+Where possible try to arrange to have a completed round robin achieved by all Divisions as early as is possible in the day so that in the event of a cancellation during the event points can still be awarded for races completed.